UPC-ViRVIG/AvatarGo/README.md

 4. [License](#license)

 ## Installation
+There are two ways to install AvatarGo: creating a new project by cloning this repository or using an existing project and adding AvatarGo as a package.
+### First option: Package
-- Download the last version from the [Release page](https://github.com/UPC-ViRVIG/AvatarGo/releases) or clone this repository
+- Download the last version from the [Release page](https://github.com/UPC-ViRVIG/AvatarGo/releases)
-- Skip this step if the repository was cloned: Open the package or go to the Unity menu ‘Assets/Import Package/Custom Package’ and select the package
+- Open the package or go to the Unity menu ‘Assets/Import Package/Custom Package’ and select the package
 - At this point some errors will appear until all dependencies are installed:
 - From the Packages Window 'Window/Package Manager':
   - Enable preview packages: